 It was late in the year for the ferry to be running.
 It had been delayed by the unseasonably rough weather, which would only get worse as winter set in.
 The passengers had boarded at the Port of Tobermory, where Georgian Bay meets the greater part of Lake Huron.
-The town was very busy for a place so small: there were 5 pawn shops exchanging goods between those who had brought too little, those who had brought too much and those who had brought the wrong things to this godforsaken outpost of English civilization.
+The town was very busy for a place so small: there were 5 pawn shops exchanging goods between those who had brought too little, those who had brought too much, and those who had brought the wrong things to this godforsaken outpost of English civilization.

-Though Gavin McKinnon was born only 50 miles from Tobermory in Kinnoch on the Georgian Bay side of the Bruce Peninsula he had never been to Tobermory because until recently it had been too difficult and dangerous to get to.
+Though Gavin McKinnon was born only 50 miles from Tobermory in Kinnoch on the Georgian Bay side of the Bruce Peninsula, he had never been to Tobermory because until recently it had been too difficult and dangerous to get to.
 The roads were terrible and the land was unsettled, save the new Cape Croker Indian reservation, which itself was mostly wild.
 Tobermory was thriving because it was an excellent staging point for travel to the Upper Peninsula of Michigan, Northern Ontario and ultimately Manitoba, where the Government was giving away land for free.

 As soon as they boarded, most of the passengers went inside to drink and escape the cold wind.
-Gavin was neither interested in drinking nor able to stop himself from taking in the view, so he stayed remained on the deck.
-He looked due east and saw nothing but Georgian Bay, a bleak expanse of water that was but one part of this vast inland sea.
-He remembered how his Aunt Margaret used to say that Grey County was the land of an Old Testament God: demanding respect, evoking awe and grudgingly giving sustenance.
+Gavin was neither interested in drinking nor able to stop himself from taking in the view, so he remained on the deck.
+He looked due east and saw nothing but Georgian Bay, a bleak expanse of water that was but one part of a vast inland sea.
+He remembered how his Aunt Margaret used to say that Grey County was the land of the Old Testament God: demanding respect, evoking awe and grudgingly giving sustenance.

 There was only one other passenger on deck, a man dressed like the younger brother of a Toronto banker.
 He wore what was once a very nice, though ill-fitting, dark blue worsted wool suit and a finely cut lamb’s wool jacket.
 The suit was a tattered hand-me-down.
 Gavin didn’t judge harshly.
 He had rarely owned new clothes.

 Gavin moved beside the other passenger.
 For a moment they stood beside each other in silence leaning on the oak rail, looking eastward toward Georgian Bay.
 To the north, from horizon to horizon, an embankment of dark clouds had gathered.
-It was pushing warm misty air southward.
+It was pushing warm, misty air southward.
 As they watched the mist grew thicker.
 Tobermory was on their right, to the south.
 The boat moved slowly through a small chain of islets toward open water.